Coming Soon!

 Project Features

-• Throughout the project, comprehensive training is provided to social organisations, farmers’ cooperatives, farms, and farmers on the concepts and techniques employed.
+• Over the course of the project, Zhenro Foundation will be providing comprehensive training to social organisations, farmers’ cooperatives and farmers to create a foundation of knowledge about sustainable farming concepts and techniques.
 These sessions also serve as forums for discussing comprehensive solutions tailored to local conditions.

 Project Outcomes